ufosc/club-documents/Administrative/Procedures.md

 		- GBMs, share on other Facebook pages
 			- UFACM, UF Computer science, Gator engineering
 			- To go out one week ahead of time
-- Meeting-scheduling
-	- Any Marston room must be scheduled 6 days beforehand
-		- If assistance with DiBS is needed, contact Secretary, External, then President
-	- Fishbowl schedule on the Fishbowl Reservation Calendar
-		- To be done first week of the semester
-	- Update both the UFOSC calendar, as well as the UFACM calendar with our meetings after scheduling

 ### Treasurer